 Connecting People to the Watershed

-In Summer 2019, TNC in Delaware hosted three interns.
-Viviana Marshall served in the role of Delaware River Watershed Fellow as part of the Alliance for Watershed Education (AWE).
-As one of 23 Fellows working on outreach and education efforts in the Delaware River watershed, she helped educate residents of Wilmington about recreational opportunities and resources in First State National Historical Park.
+During the summer of 2020, Charlye Stewart served in the role of Delaware River Watershed Fellow as part of the Alliance for Watershed Education (AWE).
+As one of 23 AWE Fellows working on outreach and education efforts in the Delaware River watershed, she helped educate residents of Wilmington about recreational opportunities and resources in First State National Historical Park.

 Discussions about the Brandywine Creek—a treasured resource that provides a cool place to swim on a hot summer day, a place to go fishing with friends, and perhaps most importantly, the source of Wilmington’s drinking water—led to a greater awareness of the need to protect our watersheds and natural resources.

 “Visting both the park and creek throughout the summer, I took time to speak to local park-goers to get a sense of direction for my capstone project,” said Charlye.
 She was able to meet with local high school students over the summer as well, to hear perspectives from local youth.
 “I even had the opportunity to work alongside students from Delaware Green Jobs [high school interns] and teens from ‘The Warehouse’ in Wilmington to further build on the project,” she added.

 Restoring Habitat: Brandywine Shad 2020